ExpressionEngine Docs

 Date Formatting Codes

-These are all the available formating codes.
+These are all the available formatting codes.
 If you are familiar with PHP, then these will look remarkably similar:

 Variable Description Sample Rendering